sameer-goel/aws-machine-learning/10_QnA.md

 - XGBoost Algorithm ----- (Amazon Fraud Detector)
 - K-Nearest Neighbors (k-NN) Algorithm - Credit ratings, product recommendations (Amazon Personalize)

-### TIP

-- CNN - Convolutional Neural Networks are mostly for __image and signal__ processing.
-- RNN - Recurrent Neural Networks are mostly for __text or speech__ use-cases where sequence prediction is key.
-- Binary Classification - AUC->1 is metric to look for. | logistic or hinge_loss is objective.
-- MultiClass Classification - Macro F1 score to look for. | muti:softmax is objective.

 ### Services:
 - Amazon Polly - Text to Speech
 - Amazon Transcribe - Speech to Text